stephcrete/REST-API-Design-Guide-Wiki/REST-Security-Insecure-direct-object-references.md

-# Avoid Insecure Direct Object References (IDOR)
+Insecure Direct Object References (IDOR) is part of the OWASP top 10 vulnerabilities.

-Whenever you expose data to the outside world, you MUST avoid exposing direct object references.
+Whenever you expose data to the outside world, you MUST avoid exposing direct object references, because that is insecure.

 The following page provides a good overview of the important security issues that you create through this: https://www.owasp.org/index.php/Top_10_2013-A4-Insecure_Direct_Object_References